pathoge/intel-analysis-demo/README.md

 A Python program to set up the Intel Analysis Workshop

+This repo contains:
-This script will generate a bunch of fake intelligence reports and upload them to Elasticsearch for analysis.
+- `intel-generator.py`, a script that will generate a bunch of fake intelligence reports and upload them to Elasticsearch for analysis.
+- `genai-intel-demo.py`, a Retrieval Augmented Generation (RAG) demo frontend to query the fake intel reports.

 ### Quickstart
 1. Clone this repo